Overview of Private Cloud Hosting

 Progent's Private Cloud Hosting service also gives you the latitude to configure operating systems and applications according to your computing style.
 This is a major difference between private clouds and typical public clouds, which tend to impose relatively strict rules for standardization.
 This allows you to run legacy applications or custom configurations that are not supported on cookie-cutter public cloud environments.
 Since you own your software licenses, you can migrate to current software releases at your own pace while still benefiting from the dependability and security of a world-class data center.

-Popular Use Cases for Progent's Private Cloud Service
+Sample Uses for Progent's Private Cloud Service

 - Temporary virtual or physical servers required for short-term projects, testing, solution piloting, evaluations, etc.